 About Coyle Hospitality Group

-Coyle Hospitality Group, based in New York, N.Y., is a market research leader providing mystery shopping and brand quality measurement services exclusively to spas, hotels, resorts, restaurants, timeshares, and cruises worldwide.
-With over 50,000 evaluations successfully completed, Coyle is uniquely positioned to help any business that trust cares about the guest experience. www.coylehospitality.com
+Coyle Hospitality Group, based in New York, N.Y., is a market research leader designing and implementing mystery shopping programs and providing brand quality measurement services exclusively to spas, hotels, resorts, restaurants, timeshares, and cruises worldwide.
+Having referred professional evaluators for over 50,000 successful evaluations, Coyle is uniquely positioned to help hospitality companies align their services for optimal guest satisfaction and loyalty.www.coylehospitality.com